-Financing an overseas holiday can be a little daunting; from airfares, to accommodation, food, and all the little things in between, there are lots of things you need to save cash for.
+Financing an overseas holiday can be a little daunting; from airfares, to accommodation, food, and all the little things in between, there are lots of things you need to budget for.
 Making sure you have enough to cover it all can be tricky, let alone saving up the amount required.
-But here are a few small tips to help you on your way to paying for that dream holiday.
+But here are a few quick tips to help you on your way to paying for that dream holiday.

 The benefits of this are two-fold, it’ll help you start saving for your trip and assist you in making sure you keep track of your spending while overseas.
 There are plenty of free apps out there, so download a few and see which style works for you.
 Get something simple and easy to use.
 You don’t need a lot of fancy settings, just something that lets you see where your money is going.